ElheroLeGoat/CSGO-Easy-Config/README.md

 ------------
 #### Different Gamemodes.
-the systems default gamemode is Competitive with a bunch of tweaks, but i have added 2 other gamemodes: Free For All Deathmatch & Team Deathmatch
+the systems default gamemode is Versus, but i have added multiple other gamemodes: Free For All Deathmatch, Team Deathmatch, training, kz, bhop and vs

 ```
 exec aim/gm/ffadm